cabforum/smime/SBR.md

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES

+**Editor's Note:  The format of Section 7 is undergoing significant change.**
 ## 7.1  Certificate profile

 The CA SHALL meet the technical requirements set forth in [Section 2.2 - Publication of Information](#22-publication-of-information), [Section 6.1.5 - Key Sizes](#615-key-sizes), and [Section 6.1.6 - Public Key Parameters Generation and Quality Checking](#616-public-key-parameters-generation-and-quality-checking).

 CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.

-**Editor's Note:  The format of Section 7 will undergo significant change from this version.**

 ### 7.1.1 Version number(s)